Lesson 8: Software Development & Programming Basics

 APIs (Application Programming Interfaces)

-An API is a structured way for one application to request data or actions from another application (often over HTTP).
-Example: a weather app requests the forecast; a website requests payment authorization.
+An API is a structured way for one application to request data or actions from another application, often over HTTP.
+A weather app asking for a forecast or a website requesting payment authorization are both common API examples.

 SDLC (Software Development Life Cycle)

 Software is built in stages: plan, design, develop, test, deploy, and maintain.
-Understanding SDLC helps you troubleshoot, document, and communicate clearly in IT.
+Understanding the SDLC helps you troubleshoot, document, and communicate more clearly in IT roles.

 Lesson 8 Quiz: Software Development & Programming Basics